 The UN troops were often referred to as ‘peacekeepers’, but this was not their role.
 There was no peace to keep in Bosnia, and UNPROFOR did not have the mandate to enforce a ceasefire.

-Although several British Army observers and liaison staff were already on the ground in Sarajevo and elsewhere, Britain’s main initial contribution to UNPROFOR was a battlegroup based around 1st Battalion The Cheshire Regiment and a Reconnaissance Squadron of the 9th/12th Lancers.
+Although several British Army observers, medics and liaison staff were already on the ground in Sarajevo and elsewhere, Britain’s main initial contribution to UNPROFOR was a battlegroup based around 1st Battalion The Cheshire Regiment and a Reconnaissance Squadron of the 9th/12th Lancers.
 Around 2,400 troops deployed under Operation Grapple in November 1992.

 The British presence in Bosnia was later reinforced, with units normally spending six months in Bosnia before being relieved.
 The British contingent’s area of responsibility was in Muslim-Croat territory in central Bosnia.
 This included the towns of Vitez and Gornji Vakuf.